frnhr/django_realfavicongenerator/README.md

 ### 1.

-Put all favicon files in static files in `realfavicongenerator` dorectory.
+Put all favicon files in static files in `realfavicongenerator` directory.
 This includes things like `manifest.json` too.

 There is usually one app that is "in charge" of the HTML rendering.
 In its `static` directory, create new `realfavicongenerator` directory and pul all your favicon files there.